-'''

-make .. -G"Visual Studio 15 2017 Win64" -T v140, cuda=8.0 -DUSE_CUDA=ON
+cmake .. -G"Visual Studio 15 2017 Win64" -T v140, cuda=8.0 -DUSE_CUDA=ON cmake --build . --target xgboost --config Release

-'''

 To speed up compilation, the compute version specific to your GPU could be passed to cmake as, e.g., -DGPU_COMPUTE_VER=50.
 The above cmake configuration run will create an xgboost.sln solution file in the build directory.
 Build this solution in release mode as a x64 build, either from Visual studio or from command line: